riffrocker/Riff-chromatic-collection/riff's lyrics vocals only/Readme.md

-here is all of the vocals for my lyrics videos
+here are all of the vocals for my lyrics videos